 - Relate social justice and inclusion concepts to their personal and KU experiences.

-- Explain their social identities.
+- List their social identities.

 - Express an increased confidence in ability to confront social identity based conflict.